What has the pandemic taught us about masks? - NewsBreak

 A proper fit is key, and although not all masks provide equal protection, any mask is better than none, Ernst said.

-“A good, quality health care surgical mask will protect you, and that’s especially important if you have any underlying chronic illness or you’re immunocompromised,” she said.Majority of Americans want masks for travelers: AP-NORC poll
+“A good, quality health care surgical mask will protect you, and that’s especially important if you have any underlying chronic illness or you’re immunocompromised,” she said.What happens now in the post-mask world of travel?

 The CDC ranks common face coverings in the following order from most to least protective: